Blackkbeard/Neighbourly-App/README.md

 ### 1) The Neighbourhood
-- Dive into your neighbourhood's vibrant community hub, known as The Neighbourly homepage.
-Discover valuable posts and offerings from your neighbours.
+- Dive into The Neighbourly homepage -- your neighbourhood's vibrant community hub.
+Discover valuable posts and offerings from people staying near you.
 <img width="1501" alt="image" src="https://github.com/Blackkbeard/Project-3/assets/107420497/6f903873-d9c8-48d7-b57d-60c2fe24b62b">

 - Engage by submitting requests for listings that interest you or extend a helping hand by creating your own "+ Add Offer" listing.
-Be dsure to complete your listing with a clear photo!
+Be sure to complete your listing with a clear photo!
 <img width="1512" alt="image" src="https://github.com/Blackkbeard/Project-3/assets/107420497/ef28bc84-e63b-44a5-9d16-ba0c9743d35e">
 <img width="1510" alt="image" src="https://github.com/Blackkbeard/Project-3/assets/107420497/49e5f790-a012-464b-900c-91cfd0824882">

 ### 2) Profile Page
-- Your display name, registered neighbourhood, and bio are accessible on the profile page.
+- Your display name, registered neighbourhood, and bio are accessible on your profile page.
 It's the perfect spot to highlight your Neighbourly journey and the number of neighbours you've assisted!
 <img width="1511" alt="image" src="https://github.com/Blackkbeard/Project-3/assets/107420497/7bf0e69f-e421-42f0-9a14-1244031b0600">

 ### 3) Listings